- Client: Maggie's

 Design challenge

-Precise in every detail for a structure of some 460m², this building has encountered more challenges per square inch than most.
-From the curving millimetre-perfect internal lime render to the exposed aggregate concrete, the timber and micro cement flooring, and the heavily planted roof top gardens, delivering the architect’s vision and the quality demanded must have been no mean feat.
+Precise in every detail, for a structure of some 460m², this building presented more challenges per square inch than most.
+From the curving millimetre-perfect internal lime render to the exposed aggregate concrete, the timber and micro cement flooring, and the heavily planted rooftop gardens, delivering the architect’s vision and the quality demanded was no mean feat.

-The architect was really passionate about delivering their design intent right down to the finest detail so the challenge was in achieving that without compromising the integrity of the building in terms of safety, structure, compliance and cost.
+The architect was passionate about delivering their design intent right down to the finest detail.
+The challenge was to successfully achieve that without compromising the integrity of the building in terms of safety, structure, compliance and cost.

-Whether it’s the challenge of achieving the seamless interfaces between the walls and the soffits, or the complex roof build-up required for the gardens, the project required a special level of engagement with our contractors.
+Whether it was the challenge of achieving the seamless interfaces between the walls and the soffits, or the complex roof build-up required for the gardens, the project required a special level of engagement with our contractors.

 Manufacturing challenge